Kansai for First-Timers

 Getting Around

-The Kansai Thru Pass offers unlimited rides on non-JR trains, buses, and subways.
+The Kansai Railway Pass Lite (renamed from Kansai Thru Pass in April 2026) offers unlimited rides on most non-JR trains in the region.
+Bus and subway coverage was reduced in the rename.
 The JR West Rail Pass covers JR lines including bullet trains to Hiroshima.

 Essential Experiences